chrislee12189/t1a1-repository/ChrisLee_T1A1.md

 Markup languages sharing compatability is great and all, but why do we even need markup languages in the first place?

 In order for a browser to be able to interpret and reproduce information in the way we want, we need to provide a uniform structure to the web pages we create.
 Structuring our web page to explain where to place certain content, how certain content should look and even conditions upon how we want content to behave allows use to produce reliable, intentional and reproducable outcomes.
 This is where markup languages come into play, markup languages have the power needed for us to control very important components of web pages.
 Important components of web pages are things such as tables, forms, lists, headings and style.
+Using markup languages such as HTML, we can format our document and provide that information to the browser so that it replicates it on the web!

 # **Question 2: Define the features of the following technologies that are essential in terms of the development of the internet**:
  - _packets_